cdelgehier/oio-docs/doc/source/sandbox-guide/raspi_x1_ubuntu.rst

 - **Using Swift**

-Install python-swiftclient on your host machine and upload a file
+Install python-swiftclient on your host machine and upload a file:

    .. code-block:: shell